Spatial BioCondition

 The model measures the relative difference between any location and its reference or ‘best-on-offer’ state.
 In other words, the model first looks at the values in the remote sensing data that represent the ‘best on offer’ sites for each regional ecosystem.
 It then compares other locations in the same regional ecosystem to the ‘best on offer’ or reference site values and uses the difference to model a relationship to predict condition based on how similar or dissimilar a given location is to its reference state.

 Once this relationship is established for each regional ecosystem, the model can be applied to map BioCondition in areas where field data is not available.
-The result is a prediction of vegetation condition for biodiversity for each 30m x 30m area (pixel) for a specific year that can be combined to generate a regional map.
+The result is a prediction of vegetation condition for biodiversity for each 30m x 30m area (pixel) for a specific year that can be combined to generate a bioregional map.

 Spatial BioCondition mapping